 This would often cause disruption to the business’s operations as these systems would have to be installed with extensive cabling and more.

 What are the different types of IP intercom systems?

 IP intercom systems cover:

-- Video Intercom – otherwise known as video door entry and video access control, these entry systems allow you to see who is at the front door before letting them in.
-If you’re looking for a secure form of audiovisual access control, we’d recommend video intercom every day of the week.
+- IP Video Intercom – otherwise known as video door entry and video access control, these entry systems allow you to see who is at the front door before letting them in.
+If you’re looking for a secure form of video door entry, we’d recommend video intercom every day of the week.

 You should by now, have a good understanding of what IP intercom is and how it works.

 In the next part of this article, we’ll discuss the main benefits of IP intercom systems

 The benefits & advantages of IP intercom systems

 The main advantages and benefits of IP intercom systems are:

 - Flexibility.
 IP intercom systems can be managed by various users within a business.
 For example, traditionally, when a visitor arrives at your business premises and calls through via the front doorbell, it is answered by a reception team.
 An IP intercom system can be handled by and assigned to multiple users.
 This is the perfect solution for a small business, looking to grant access safely and securely to suppliers, visitors, and more